Spica-Vir/Spica-Vir.github.io/_posts/2022-01-26-Create a new environment in Anaconda3.md

 ---
-title: Create a new environment in Anaconda3
+title: Install Anaconda3 and create a new environment
 date: 2022-01-26 19:52:11 +0000
 categories: [Technique, programming]
 tags: [python, Anaconda3, windows, linux, Imperial RCS]
 ---
 This post is to summarize the procedures to create an [Anaconda](https://www.anaconda.com/) python environment in Windows and Linux systems.
 Tested on Jan.
-08-2022 with Windows 10 21H2, and on Jan.
-29-2022 with Imperial cluster cx3.
+08, 2022 with Windows 10 21H2, and on Jan.
+29, 2022 with Imperial cluster cx3.
+Imperial cluster instructions updated Jun.
+20, 2022.

 # Windows system
 [Anaconda 3](https://www.anaconda.com/products/individual)has been integrated into a application with GUI.
 After installing [Anaconda 3](https://www.anaconda.com/products/individual), launch the 'Anaconda Prompt(Anaconda3)' application, which is the command line of the software, and setup everything (see below).
 It is also accessible to available environments / packages through Anaconda Navigator(Anaconda3) with a GUI.

-# Load Anaconda3 on Imperial cluster
+# Load and Install Anaconda3 on Imperial cluster
 The python environment loaded on the cluster is only used for testing proposes.
 Any demanding jobs are required to run on Anaconda environments.
 To load Anaconda3, use the command below:

 ``` console